Scott William Raby

-Scott William Raby is an artist, writer, teacher, and researcher who currently lives in London and works on art projects in a multitude of international contexts.
+Scott William Raby is an artist, writer, teacher, and researcher who currently lives in Aalborg, Denmark and works on art projects in a multitude of international contexts.
 He is currently researching the relationship between art and law under the specter of neoliberalism, primarily examining contracts in art.
 More specifically, his research is exploring artist-authored contracts, their radical history, present status, and future potential as a site of production for and within art as both written research and as artworks in and of themselves.
 His broader artistic practice consists of on-site hybrid discursive installations, pedagogical projects that seek critical, aware, and self-reflexive outcomes, and site and context specific discussions, writings, and readings, among other forms of art making.
 These projects often work between the (im)material intersections of art, architecture, infrastructure, and public spaces, and often seek to reframe, repurpose, and reconfigure socio-economic and geopolitical frameworks toward a multitude of exploratory, ameliorative, and aesthetic outcomes.
-He is currently a PhD researcher in the Art department at Goldsmiths in London and previously earned an MFA from Otis College of Art and Design in Los Angeles in 2012.
+He was a PhD researcher in the Art department at Goldsmiths in London and previously earned an MFA from Otis College of Art and Design in Los Angeles in 2012.
 Currently, Raby is involved in f.eks. an artist-initiated, non-profit organization.

 Interview with David Hilmer Rex by Scott William Raby at Artist Placement